sezanzeb/input-remapper/readme/usage.md

 }
 ```

-`preset name` refers to `~/.config/key-mapper/presets/device name/preset name.json`.
+`preset name` refers to `~/.config/input-remapper/presets/device name/preset name.json`.
-The device name can be found with `sudo key-mapper-control --list-devices`.
+The device name can be found with `sudo input-remapper-control --list-devices`.

 Anything that is relevant to presets can be overwritten in them as well.
 Here is an example configuration for preset "a" for the "gamepad" device:
-`~/.config/key-mapper/presets/gamepad/a.json`
+`~/.config/input-remapper/presets/gamepad/a.json`

 ```json
 {